top of page

 It is interesting to note that the City Council worked out a private agreement where the slag processing plant pays hundreds of thousands of dollars to the City, paid in quarterly installments, for as long as the operation is allowed to continue.
 In all, it is estimated the City of Cottonwood will privately receive close to $1,500,000, so long as they allow this operation and its resulting contamination to continue for the next 15-20 years.

-Many of us feel it is completely unacceptable to put financial gain over the health and safety of our community and especially our children who are at greatest risk of potential lifelong illness and even worse, death, from chronic expose to the toxic slag dust dispersing throughout our City.
+Many of us feel it is completely unacceptable to put financial gain over the health and safety of our community and especially our children who are at greatest risk of potential lifelong illness.

 Is Copper Slag Dust Toxic??

 If you ask those who financially benefit from the slag re-processing, they will tell you with a smile that the slag and its dust is completely non-toxic.
-City records are littered with citizen complaints from citizens complaining about the health effects from the slag dust.
+City records are littered with complaints from citizens complaining about the health effects from the slag dust.
 Every time, those complaining are reassured there is no significant dust contaminating the town and that the slag dust is totally safe to human health.
-But what does the science say??

 The Science of Slag Dust Toxicity and its harmful effects on human health.